 - different x-ray diffraction and scattering techniques.

-A general description of the synchrotron radiation activities and reports on recent scientific research results from the different beamlines are found in our annually issued Activity Report, which can be read online, downloaded or ordered as a hard copy.
+A general description of the synchrotron radiation activities and reports on recent scientific research results from the different beamlines will be found in our annually issued Activity Report, which can be read online, downloaded or ordered as a hard copy.